microsoft/promptflow/README.md

 Press `Ctrl + C` to end the session.

-The prototyping of your chatbot is done! 🎉 What's next?
+Congratulations!
+You have now prototyped your chatbot! 🎉 What's next?

 ### Ensuring "High Quality” in production scenarios